Image of Department Badge, and image of Sheriff Heroux

 Many different departments and career paths are available at the BCSO, including facilities, social work, law enforcement, K9 unit, IT, training, investigations and more.
 The BCSO is led by Sheriff Paul Heroux.

-Click here for more information of the history of the Bristol County Sheriff's Office.
+Click here for more information about the history of the Bristol County Sheriff's Office.

 Cities Served: